 What is theme in literature?

-Themes can be concepts like redemption, sacrifice, true love, or family.
-Literature in particular has an enormous range of tools from which to draw themes, like setting, imagery, metaphor, conflict, and—most importantly of all—character.
-It’s through character that your readers will experience your theme and come away with a new understanding of why it matters.
+Literary themes can be concepts like redemption, sacrifice, true love, or family.
+Storytelling in particular has an enormous range of tools from which to draw themes, like setting, imagery, metaphor, conflict, and—most importantly of all—character.
+It’s through character that your readers will experience the underlying meaning of your story and come away with a new understanding.

 Which comes first—theme or plot?